-UM Graphic Financial Profiles FY18 and FY19
+UM Graphic Financial Profiles FY19 and FY20

-In FY19, the shape of the UM's graphic financial profile constricted slightly, as UM experienced a decline in its return from operations and return on net position.
+In FY20, the shape of the UM's graphic financial profile has shifted slightly to the right, as UM experienced an improvement in its return from operations and decline in its return on net position.

-UM Graphic Financial Profiles FY10 to FY17
+UM Graphic Financial Profiles FY11 to FY18

-Changes in the shape of UM's graphic financial for FY10 thru FY17 can be seen below and on the next page.
+Changes in the shape of UM's graphic financial for FY11 thru FY18 can be seen below and on the next page.

-UM Financial Highlights FY10 - FY18
+UM Financial Highlights FY11 - FY19